pabaq/CarND-Traffic-Sign-Classifier/README.md

 ![][basic]

 It can be seen that the Gradient Descent Optimizer makes a quite slow progress.
-Let's go for the parameter variations.
+Next, let us check how the model behaves by varying some of its (hyper) parameters.

-## 3. Investigation of several parameter effects on the network's performance
+## Model parameter variations

 ### Optimizers
 In the first investigation we will vary the optimizers using ``Gradient Descent``,